USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/rclone.md

 order_number: 40
 ---

-Rclone is already installed on the DTNS and all of the compute nodes.
-Please do not use rclone from the headnode.
+`rclone` is already installed on all SCINet data transfer and compute nodes.
+Please do not use `rclone` from the login node.
 Attempting to do so will remind you to use the others.<br>
-The rclone home page is [https://rclone.org](https://rclone.org).<!--excerpt-->
+To learn more about `rclone`, see [https://rclone.org](https://rclone.org).<!--excerpt-->

-### Getting Ready
+## Getting Ready
+Before transferring files to or from cloud resources, `rclone` must first be configured to access cloud storage resources, e.g., an USDA-ARS Box account or AWS S3 buckets.
+If authentication with eAuth is required to access the cloud resource (e.g., your Box account), you will need to also install and configure `rclone` on your local machine for authenticating with eAuth and generating an authentication token to use on SCINet infrastructure.<br>

+### Installation on a local machine
-In order to use Rclone on Ceres its necessary to have it installed on your local machine as well.
+In order to use `rclone` on SCINet infrastructure, it is necessary to have it installed on your local machine as well.
 This is needed to generate an authentication token.<br>

-### rclone installation on Windows
+#### Installation on Windows

 Go to the web page at [https://rclone.org/downloads/](https://rclone.org/downloads/) and find the Windows installer.
-Download it and install rclone.
+Download it and install `rclone`.
 Once installed, proceed to the configuration section below.

-### macOS installation
+#### Installation on macOS

-Download the latest version of rclone.
+Download the latest version of `rclone`.

+{:.copy-code}
 ```bash
 cd && curl -O https://downloads.rclone.org/rclone-current-osx-amd64.zip
 ```

-Unzip the download and cd to the extracted folder.
+Unzip the download and change directory to the extracted folder.

+{:.copy-code}
 ```bash
 unzip -a rclone-current-osx-amd64.zip && cd rclone-*-osx-amd64
 ```

-Move rclone to your $PATH.
+Move `rclone` to your `$PATH`.
 You will be prompted for your password.

+{:.copy-code}
 ```bash
 sudo mkdir -p /usr/local/bin
 sudo mv rclone /usr/local/bin/